CHANCESTOPGAMBLINGYOUADDICT/CHANCESTOPGAMBLINGYOUADDICT/README.md

 -my music taste is, sodikken, penelope scott, mitski, Bmike, Melanie Martinez, MSI, Ghost and Pals, and more!!11111 :]

--soo i also really like mouthwashing i recently got into the fandom and dont get angry when i say my fav character is anya like pls ..

 -sign my atabook ^V^

 -